q3769/conseq4j/README.md

 - The current implementation relies on further hashing of the sequence key's hash code into a fixed number of "buckets".
   These buckets are each associated with a sequential/single-thread executor.
-The same/equal sequence key summons and always gets back the same sequential executor which ensures execution order of all its tasks.
+The same/equal sequence key summons and always gets back the same sequential executor, which ensures the same execution order of all its tasks as submitted.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
 In that case, due to the single-thread setup, the local execution